danbroz/jokegpt.net/README.md

-Orginal DEV and PROD Code for JokeGPT.net - Standup comedy gnerator
+Original DEV and PROD Code for JokeGPT.net - Standup comedy generator

-Current verison of https://JokeGPT.net works as OpenAI GPT with this re-informent prompt.
+The current version of https://JokeGPT.net works as OpenAI GPT with this re-informed prompt.

 ````
 Write a standup routine-style joke using the "Comedy Fusion Framework."
 Here are the rules: